individual-brain-charting/public_protocols/README.md

 (f) HCP Social; and
 (g) HCP Working-Memory.

-The RSVP\_Language directory concerns only with the protocol employed for the RSVP\_Language task.
+The RSVP\_Language directory concerns only to the protocol employed for the RSVP\_Language task.

 Finally, each directory contains:
 (1) the protocol's scripts pertaining the launch of the stimuli;